binhe-lab/binhe-lab-protocols/docs/lab-server.md

 ## FTP

+`data.hpc.uiowa.edu` with HawkID and password.
+The LSS share will be automounted under `/Shared/grelab`

 # FAQ

 1. In Linux/Mac OS, is the "map as a folder" the same as "command line mount"?
 Where are they in the file system?